In Purple Cow author Seth Godin tells you that to spread your ideas you need to be remarkable.

 I don’t know.

 But whichever the case, I like the book’s concept.
-The point is, you don’t need to read this book for the concept of “be remarkable”.
+However, frankly, I don’t think you need to read this book in its entirety.

 And I think you can get better to employ your time by getting the same message through a summary or a 10 minutes speech.